Data Compression and Deduplication

 - Veeam Data Mover in the target side deduplicates VM data at the level of the backup file.
 It processes data for all VM disks of all VMs in the job.
 The target-side Veeam Data Mover uses digests to detect identical data blocks in transported data, and stores only unique data blocks to the resulting backup file.

 You can change data deduplication settings for existing jobs.
-After you change the settings, you will not need to create new full backups to enable/disable the deduplication.
+After you change the settings, you will not need to create new full backups to enable or disable the deduplication.
 Veeam Backup & Replication will automatically apply the change to the newly created backup files after you save the settings.
 Previously created backup files will not be affected.

 To optimize job performance and storage usage, Veeam Backup & Replication allows you to choose the minimum data block size to process VMs.
 The optimal data block size depends on the type of storage you select as a target and the size of your files.